Growth of regular partitions 4: strong regularity and the pairs partition: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Asaf Shapira for several helpful suggestions, and for pointing out subtleties the author previously overlooked regarding the possible dependence of the growth rate in range (1) of Theorem \ref{thm:mainL} on the growth rate of $\e_2$.
+The author would like to thank Asaf Shapira for several helpful suggestions, and for pointing out subtleties the author previously overlooked regarding the possible dependence of the growth rate in range (1) of Theorem \ref{thm:mainL2} on the growth rate of $\e_2$.
+Finally, the author thanks an anonymous referee led us to prepare the more detailed presentation here regarding the growth rate of $\e_2$.